 Every Alcoholic Divorce Case is Different

-“Divorcing an alcoholic isn’t cut and dry, and that’s because situations like these vary so completely” said San Diego divorce attorney John Griffith of family law firm, Griffith, Young & Lass.
+“Divorcing an alcoholic isn’t cut and dry, and that’s because situations like these vary so completely,” said San Diego divorce attorney John Griffith of the family law firm, Griffith, Young & Lass.

 Griffith is referring to the abuse doled out by alcoholics who have previously vowed to love and protect their spouses.
 Some alcoholics become despondent, depressed, and unresponsive; sinking further down to the bottom of whatever bottle they happen to be drinking from at the time.

 Other alcoholics may become angry when overly intoxicated, and some become spiteful, passive-aggressive, and just plain difficult to live with.

 “What can be said with certainty,” Griffith added, “is that spouses considering divorcing their alcoholic partners should seek the advice of a knowledgeable and experienced family attorney.
 Only sage advice from a seasoned professional can help spouses get the positive outcomes they desire.”

 To make the process as easy as possible, Griffith recommends that you give your spouse an ultimatum: Get healthy, or divorce is most definitely on the table.